Royal Rumble 2026 recap

 • Find Local Fandom Groups/Communities: You don’t have to wait for the next big con to meet people.
 Check out sites like Meetup, Discord and Reddit to find groups or communities of other people who share your interests.

-• Catch Up on Anime: If you’ve seen some great cosplays at the convention, now’s the time to check out the series behind them, plus, you were probably planning to do this anyway.
+• Catch Up on Anime: If you saw some great cosplays at the convention, now is the time to check out the series behind them, plus, you know you were probably planning to do this anyway.

-• Cosplay Prep: Friends who make costumes and even some who buy their costumes tell me it’s hard for them to watch anime and not find a character (or several) they want to cosplay as, so use the downtime to plan new projects or fix existing costumes up.
+• Cosplay Prep: Friends who make costumes and even those who buy their costumes like me will tell you it’s hard to watch anime and not find a character (or several) they want to cosplay as, so use the downtime to plan new projects or fix existing costumes up.

 • Explore New Hobbies: Anime is great, but there’s a whole other world out there to enjoy.
 Try new foods, take up a different hobby, attend a sporting event, a concert or go to other events that seem interesting even if they’re out of your comfort zone.

-• Attend smaller anime related events: If you’re lucky enough to live in an area with smaller events happening throughout the year, check them out.
-They may not have the same appeal as a a big con, but they’re a great way to meet people with similar interests.
+• Attend smaller anime related events: If you’re lucky enough to live in an area where smaller events are happening throughout the year, check them out.
+They may not have the same appeal as a a big con, but they’re a great way to meet people with similar interests and scratch that itch, so to speak.

 • Find other conventions to attend: It seems like there is a convention going somewhere in the US on any given weekend, and it’s definitely worth checking out a new con in a different city if you have the means to do so.

-Just because the con is over doesn’t mean the fun has to end; life outside the convention halls can be just as exciting if you’re open to new experiences.
+Just because the con is over doesn’t mean the fun has to end; life outside the convention halls can be just as exciting if you’re open to new experiences, you just have to seek them out.
 With that, my three-part series on convention survival comes to a close, I hope these tips help you make the most of your con experience, from prep to post-con blues.

 Convention Going 201 – Enjoying and Surviving

 Six hours of sleep: I’m aware that being at a con is exciting and you want to soak it all in as much as possible.
 But guess what?
-Your body needs to get some sort of rest in between all the walking around you’ll be doing.
+Your body needs some sort of rest in between all the walking around you’ll be doing.
 Conventions are marathons, not sprints; the events aren’t going anywhere until the convention is over so trying to top your personal record at DDR can wait.
-The days of 24 hour conventions are likely long gone post pandemic, so unless you’re someone who enjoys the party scene, you aren’t missing anything anyway.
+The days of 24 hour conventions are more than likely long gone post pandemic, so unless you’re someone who enjoys the party scene, you really aren’t missing much anyway.

 Two meals a day: By meals I mean honest to God food, not pocky, instant ramen and ramune.
 While those are good snacks, they are not adequate substitutes for the proper nourishment that your body needs to replenish that lost energy.
 A few tips: